purppsyrup/snmp-anomaly-ds/README.md

 Configure ```config.ini``` to set SNMP host address, community string, data flow interval, and log clearing interval before running the program.

 To run the program, simply execute ```# python3 xgb-0.1.03r2.py``` (make sure to keep the adjacent files in the same directory in order for it to work).
+You might need to adjust the last digit of the first four OIDs to match your interface index.

 This program outputs its verdict to a log manually accessible at ```/var/log/xgb_result.log```, and a debug log filled with somewhat useless information manually accessible at ```/var/log/xgb_debug-0.1.03.log```.